phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 and `photonGroup.elementDisposedEmitter` to see the specifics of how `PhotonNode` instances are instantiated and disposed.

 * `SpectrometerSnapshot` instances (model elements) are created dynamically, but no `PhetioGroup` is involved.
 See `Spectrometer` method `takeSnapshot` for details.
-The corresponding view element, `SpectrometerSnapshot`, is _not_ created dynamically.
+The corresponding view element, `SpectrometerSnapshotNode`, is _not_ created dynamically.
 A fixed number of `SpectrometerSnapshot` instances are created at startup and mutated as needed.
 See `SpectrometerSnapshotsDialog` for details.